alexbsys/cpp-delegates/README.md

 C++ delegates and signals library

-* C++14 standard, no dependencies
+* C++14 standard, no dependencies.
+Simple intuitive integration.
+No OS-specific code
-* Dependency-injection interface is supported
-* RTTI is recommended (used for type checking in runtime, library may work without RTTI support)
 * Headers-only.
 All headers can be concatenated to single file
+* Pass arguments as values, references, const references, pointers, etc
 * Slots can be: static functions, lambdas, `std::function`, class methods (regular and const)
-* For class method calls pointer to class can be raw pointer, `shared_ptr` or `weak_ptr`
+* For class method, pointer to class can be raw pointer, `shared_ptr` or `weak_ptr`
+* Dependency-injection interfaces are supported
+* RTTI type checking (but library may work without RTTI support)
 * Thread-safe

 ## Delegates and signals